 - 2 years experience in one or more of the following fields: substance abuse, mental health, crisis, victim advocacy or social work or a related field.

-- Specialists will be required to have a valid driver's license, vehicle and insurance to comply with Howard Center policies and procedures and must pass an extensive background check and finger printing process by law enforcement.
+- Specialists will be required to have a valid driver's license, use of a personal vehicle and must pass an extensive background check and finger printing process by law enforcement.

 - Must have basic computer skills.